 (c) Other Termination Rights: The City shall have the right to terminate this Agreement in the event that the Facility is sold, is condemned, or in the event of its damage due to fire, windstorm, catastrophe or other act of God, and the City decides, in its sole discretion, not to repair or rebuild.

-(d) Force Majeure: CITY shall not be liable for any failure to perform its obligations where such failure is caused by conditions beyond its control, including, but not limited to, Acts of Nature (including fire, flood, earthquake, storm, hurricane or other natural disaster), war, invasion, act of foreign enemies, events in foreign countries that affect the CITY and its citizens, hostilities (whether war is declared or not), civil war, rebellion, revolution, insurrection, riots, street celebrations or protests, military or usurped power or confiscation, terrorists activities, nationalization, government sanctions or restrictions, blockage, embargo, labor dispute, strike, lockout or interruption, or the failure of services such as electricity or telephone.
+(d) Force Majeure: The City shall not be liable for any failure to perform its obligations where such failure is caused by conditions beyond its control, including, but not limited to, Acts of Nature (including fire, flood, earthquake, storm, hurricane or other natural disaster), war, invasion, act of foreign enemies, events in foreign countries that affect the City and its citizens, hostilities (whether war is declared or not), civil war, rebellion, pandemics, revolution, insurrection, riots, street celebrations or protests, military or usurped power or confiscation, terrorists activities, nationalization, government sanctions or restrictions, blockage, embargo, labor dispute, strike, lockout or interruption, or the failure of services such as electricity or telephone.

-(e) Cancellations and Return of Deposit: Except where this Agreement is terminated for cause or cancelled by the User outside of the allowable timeframe(s) as provided by this Agreement, User shall be entitled to a refund of the Deposit and Cleaning Fee, or so much thereof as has not been applied, upon termination of the Agreement, after satisfaction of all amounts due by User hereunder, If any.
-Should User cancel the event within thirty (30) days of the Event/Use Date, all deposit funds will be lost.
+(e) Cancellations and Return of Deposit: Except where this Agreement is terminated for cause or cancelled by the User outside of the allowable timeframe(s) as provided by this Agreement, User shall be entitled to a refund of the Deposit and Cleaning Fee, or so much thereof as has not been applied, upon termination of the Agreement, after satisfaction of all amounts due by User hereunder, if any.
+Should User cancel the event within thirty (30) days of the Event, all deposit funds will be lost.
 In the event of a refund as per the terms of this Agreement, all refunds shall be returned to the User within thirty (30) days of the cancellation/end of the Event Date, or such reasonable time thereafter as administratively possible by Manuel Artime

 17. NONDISCRIMINATION: User represents and warrants to the City that User does not and will not engage in discriminatory practices and that there shall be no discrimination in connection with User’s use of the Facility or presentation of the Event on account of race, color, sex, religion, age, handicap, marital status or national origin.
 User further covenants that no individual shall, solely by reason of his/her race, color, sex, religion, age, handicap, marital status or national origin, be excluded from participation in, be denied services, or be subject to discrimination in connection with the use of the Facility under this Agreement.